weecology/mete-energy/README.md

 Our manuscript is available on arXiv (http://arxiv.org/abs/1308.0731).

 Code in this repository replicates all analyses in the manuscript using a subset of datasets.

 Data included in the repository (under folder ./data/) are redistributed with courtesy of original data owners.
-They are provided to serve the purpose of replicating our results only.
+They are a processed subset of the original datasets specifically designed for the replication of our analyses.
+They will not be updated to reflect additional data collection or corrections to the data made after archiving.
-Readers interested in using the data for any other purposes need to obtain permission from the data owners.
+Readers interested in using the data for purposes other than replicating our analyses are advised to obtain the raw data from the original source.

 Setup
 ------------